fp7mplane/components/fastping/README.md

 ```

-The fastping probes supports the setup of more complex experiments:
+The fastping probes supports the setup of more complex experiments via a plural  "destinations" keyword supporting a flexible syntax examplified as follows:

 - specify multiple hosts

 ```